 The site restoration plan was developed by MSU students as part of a 2011 design competition.
-The restored site, called Morrill Plaza, will feature a terrace with green space and extensive landscaping; special paving; seat walls and piers that will hold commemorative plaques.
-The seat walls and piers will be constructed with lime stone and salvaged red sandstone from the building.
+The restored site, called Morrill Plaza, features a terrace with green space and extensive landscaping; special paving; seat walls and piers that hold commemorative plaques.
+The seat walls and piers are constructed with lime stone and salvaged red sandstone from the building.

 Questions, comments, concerns?